neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_erc20_tokens.md

 ---
-title: Interacting with SPL-tokens
+title: Interacting with SPL Tokens
 ---

-The ERC-20 SPL-Wrapper contract provides an access to native Solana tokens, registered in the SPL-token contract, through the ERC-20 interface.
+The ERC-20 SPL wrapper contract provides access to native Solana tokens registered in the SPL token contract, through the ERC-20 interface.

-This allows interaction of the Solana applications with EVM(Solidity/Vyper/etc.) bytecode contracts.
-ERC-20 SPL-Wrapper can also be used to transfer funds in Solana tokens using Ethereum wallets such as Metamask.
+This allows interaction of the Solana applications with the EVM (Solidity, Vyper, etc.) bytecode contracts.
+The ERC-20 SPL wrapper can also be used to transfer funds in Solana tokens using Ethereum wallets such as MetaMask.

-Contract is implemented in Rust as part of Neon EVM program.
+The contract is implemented in Rust as part of the Neon EVM program.

-Source codes:
+Source code:
   * [Rust source code](https://github.com/neonlabsorg/neon-evm/blob/c43345d7abf7af14aa840e6b15c0fc64b084bb2c/evm_loader/program/src/precompile_contracts.rs#L106)
   * [Solidity wrapper source code](https://github.com/neonlabsorg/neon-evm/blob/develop/evm_loader/solidity/erc20_wrapper.sol)

-### Contract interface
+### Contract Interface

 ```solidity
 interface IERC20 {